YvesBas/TadariDeep/README.md

 - 7680-041 : targeting 13 french common urban bird species (moderate performance)

 - 11240-085 : targeting common nocturnal french birds (both breeding and migrants), with a rather good performance but still highly perfectible!
-Noticeably bad on amphibians and crickets on which we are waiting for labelled files!
+Probably very bad on amphibians and crickets on which we are waiting for labelled files!

 There were not properly benchmarked agains Birdnet but on a few tests, we found that Birdnet performed better on high SNR songs, but less on calls or low SNR songs.